Queer Choreographies: Whatever the Fuck That Means.

 WHAT IS THIS CLASS

 Old school technique class with new school questions.
-This is a warm-up for being a contemporary dance artist, whatever that means.
-Real techniques, invented techniques, practicing presence, practicing hope, “releasing”, sweating, thinking, feeling, moving for no reason and finding out how.
-Exercises are boring but strangely important.
-Phrases are patriarchal but can be fun.
-Smart movers make good art.
+This is a warm-up for being a contemporary dance artist whatever that means.
+Real techniques, invented techniques, practising presence, practising hope, "releasing", sweating, thinking, feeling, moving for no reason and finding out how.
+I aspire to offer you ways of approaching dancing without fucking your body up.
+Each day will begin with a Feldenkrais Method Awareness Through Movement lesson.
+Then standing things.
+Then a phrase.
+You know how this goes.
+Exercises can be boring so let's make them important.
+Phrases can be patriarchal so let’s make them fun.
+Any way you look at it: smart movers make good art.
 I am the teacher and I will do what I can.

 INEFFABLE INTANGIBLE SENSATIONAL

 This workshop focuses on the creative process in making body/movement-based performance/dance.
-A variety of approaches to creating - intuitive, improvisational, analytical - is exploited to uncover your individual interests, your process and your work.
+A variety of approaches to creating - intuitive, improvisational, and analytical - is exploited to uncover your individual interests, your process and your work.
 The workshop consists of unequal parts making, discussing, improvising and watching the work of other workshop participants.
+I distribute articles ranging from artist statements to critical theory to contribute additional “voices” to the mix.
 My interest is in creating a space in which traditional notions of dance are critiqued, absorbed or discarded in the service of creating performance that comes from a vital place.
 An ongoing question throughout the workshop is how to make work that is located in a contemporary context.

 RED LEATHER YELLOW LEATHER